NS for iOS Devs - View Lifecycle

-The next thing after learning Application Lifecycle, the view lifecycle holds an important position in every iOS developer’s life.
+The next thing after learning Application Lifecycle (GIVE A LINK), the view lifecycle holds an important position in every iOS developer’s life.

 Each view is created either using storyboards, xibs or using a programmatic approach.
 Independent from the approach, truly understanding when the view is created, loaded, appeared or destroyed helps us to understand our approach deeply while developing the screen designs, animations, and even business logic.

 Ok, but why do we need to know?